 How to Get a Comfort Fit Ring That Actually Fits

-The best way to ensure a proper fit is to work with the business from whom you plan to purchase your ring.
-Each ring crafter may have particular sizing techniques that work with the style of ring they are creating for you.
+Whether you get a standard fit or comfort fit ring, the best way to ensure a proper fit is to get your ring size from the same business you plan to purchase your ring.
+Each company may have particular sizing techniques that work with the style of ring they are creating for you.

-If you’re not feeling particularly motivated to leave the house, you can simply order a ring sizer.
-Equally useful for both standard and comfort fit rings, a ring sizer will wrap around your ring finger to determine your ideal ring size.
-It looks a bit like a giant keychain full of rings (as shown below).
+Our ring sizer kits look a bit like a giant keychain full of rings (as shown below).
 Start with a ring size you think will be too large and work your way down.
 The idea is to find just the right ring size that's loose enough to fit over your knuckle, but not so loose that you can shake it off.
-Your ring shouldn’t cut off your circulation, but you also don't want it slipping off while you're working.
-If you decide to use a ring sizer, be sure to try the sizer on throughout the day for a more accurate measurement.
+Once you find the ring sizer that fits best, we recommend wearing it for 24 hours to ensure it's the correct ring size for you.
+If you would like more information about Rustic & Main's ring sizing, you can learn more here!

-If you have any more questions about how to find the wedding band that fits you just right, don't hesitate to ask!
-Contact us today and we'll get back to you as quick as we can!
+To find out which wedding ring style best suits you, take our quick ring style quiz!
+And if you have any questions about how to find the wedding band that fits you just right, message our live chat team and we'll get back to you right away!